-Thankfully, science – in particular, the study of prairie voles, who happen to be a rare monogamous species in the animal kingdom – can teach us about how those hormones are released, and how we can prevent (or at least limit) their release during a casual escapade.
+Thankfully, science – in particular, the study of prairie voles, who happen to be a rare monogamous species in the animal kingdom – can teach us about how those hormones are released.
+Plus how we can prevent (or at least limit) their release during a casual escapade.

 Oxytocin is released in high doses during sex.
-In women, stimulation of the cervix and breasts leads to its release, and an additional release happens post orgasm.
+In women, stimulation of the cervix and breasts leads to its release.
+An additional release happens post orgasm.
 This means ladies might want to ask their partner to leave their boobs out of the situation, to lessen the release.

 What do you think about these scientific findings?
 Leave us your thoughts in the comments below or tweet us at @ViewtheVibe.